• Skip navigation

 Project description:

-The project work, funded by the Robert Bosch Stiftung and based at the Centre for Human Rights Erlangen-Nürnberg (CHREN), will start on November 1, 2021 together with German and African partners.
+The project is supported by the Robert Bosch Stiftung and based at the Centre for Human Rights Erlangen-Nürnberg (CHREN).

 Project management: Prof. Dr. Petra Bendel